Görlitz Synagogue: History

-On August 20, 2021 the first jewish worship after 80 years was held in the synagogue.
+On August 20, 2021, the first Jewish worship after 80 years was held in the synagogue.

-On December 16, 2021 fragments of the Torah scroll believed lost in the pogrom night were handed over to the city of Görlitz.
+On December 16, 2021, fragments of the Torah scroll believed lost in the pogrom night were handed over to the city of Görlitz.
 They were in the custody of the Kunnerwitz priest for over 50 years.

-Reconstructing the Magen David (Star of David)
+Reconstructing the Magen David

 The Magen David on the roof of the synagogue was broken off and destroyed the day after Kristallnacht.
 After the Jewish Community of Dresden sold the building to the Görlitz city administration in November 1963, the building wasn't consecrated anymore.
-Plans for restoration in the early 90s didn't intend to re-install the Magen David.
+Plans for restoration in the early 1990s didn't intend to re-install the Magen David.
 Discussions between the city and the FGS about the rebuilding of the Magen David in 2008 were blocked by the city administration.
-At that time, the cost of rebuilding the Magen David was estimated to €13,000.
+At that time, the cost of rebuilding the Magen David was estimated to be €13,000.
 With an open letter of the society for promoting the synagogue (Förderkreis Görlitzer Synagoge e.V.) in mid-2020, discussions about re-installing the Magen David began again.